HTTPArchive/almanac.httparchive.org/src/content/en/2021/third-parties.md

 We can see a huge impact of 1.63 seconds of main-thread activity at the median (50th percentile), rising to a shocking 4.55 seconds of main-thread blocking at the 90th percentile (still meaning 10% of websites have a worse impact than even that!).
 It's also apparent that the impact increases with transfer size–perhaps not surprising as there is more to process.
 And remember that our crawl does not interact with these videos, so these are either auto-playing videos, or the YouTube player itself causing all this use.

-Let's dig a little deeper, into the other third party embeds on our list (note we switch to milliseconds rather than seconds on the remaining charts).
+Let's dig a little deeper into the other third party embeds on our list (note we switch to milliseconds rather than seconds on the remaining charts).

 ##### Google Analytics